bnek/bnek.github.io/_posts/2020-07-24-Bring-Azure-IoT-to-Mobile-Phones-using-react-native.markdown

 ---
 layout: post
-title:  "Bring Azure IoT to mobile phones with react-native"
+title:  "Bring Azure IoT to Mobile Phones with React Native"
 date:   2020-06-10 16:16:06 +1000
 categories: code
+tags: azure iot hub device sdk react-native android ios mobile
 ---
 TL;DR If you want to skip the blurbs, just go straight to [steps to reproduce](#steps-to-reproduce).

 ## the goal
 I'm personally interested in the IoT space and after a few experiments with Azure IoT Hub and some samples I wanted to run some code on a real device rather than simulating one from the console.
 I have a spare Android mobile phone and I thought it would be great to deploy and run some code on that as a PoC.

-#### React-native
+#### React Native
-Time is precious, so I did not want to spend a lot of time on boiler plate / infrastructure set-up, so I chose `react-native` as a base as I'm already familiar with it and it is easy to set up and it pretty much provides you with a deployable app shell with a few commands on the CLI.
+Time is precious, so I did not want to spend a lot of time on boiler plate / infrastructure set-up, so I chose React Native as a base as I'm already familiar with it and it is easy to set up and it pretty much provides you with a deployable app shell with a few commands on the CLI.
 Also, this would open up avenues to iOS devices later.

-#### azure-iot-device sdk
+#### Azure IoT Hub device SDK for Node.js

-For the same reason as above, I did not want to write any custom code to interact with the IoT Hub but rather make use of Microsoft's official [azure-iot-device sdk](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-sdks#azure-iot-hub-device-sdks) for javascript.
+For the same reason as above, I did not want to write any custom code to interact with the IoT Hub but rather make use of Microsoft's official [Azure IoT Hub device SDK](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-sdks#azure-iot-hub-device-sdks).

 ## the challenge
-The `azure-iot-device sdk` needs a node-js runtime, which does not exists on Android.
+The Azure IoT Hub device SDK for Node.js needs a node-js runtime, which does not exists on Android.

-After some googlin' I found out there is a pretty active project called [nodejs-mobile](https://github.com/JaneaSystems/nodejs-mobile) and even better - they published a react-native plugin: [nodejs-mobile-react-native
+After some googlin' I found out there is a pretty active project called [nodejs-mobile](https://github.com/JaneaSystems/nodejs-mobile) and even better - they published a React Native plugin: [nodejs-mobile-react-native
 ](https://github.com/janeasystems/nodejs-mobile-react-native).
-It allows you to create a node-js aplication project and run it alongside your React-Native project.
-It provides an api for inter-process communication between the React-Native app and the node-js app (which is running in a different thread).
-Both, the node-js app and the node-js runtime are deployed alogside the React-Native application bundle (because they're part of it).
+It allows you to create a node-js aplication project and run it alongside your React Native project.
+It provides an api for inter-process communication between the React Native app and the node-js app (which is running in a different thread).
+Both, the node-js app and the node-js runtime are deployed alogside the React Native application bundle (because they're part of it).

-Now that we've established that we can run code that requires a node-js runtime alogside a react-native app, it should be possible to have an android device talking to Azure IoT Hub via javascript sdk with only writing a few lines of code, right?
+Now that we've established that we can run code that requires a node-js runtime alogside a React Native app, it should be possible to have an android device talking to Azure IoT Hub via javascript sdk with only writing a few lines of code, right?
 So let's try it out.

 ## steps to reproduce
 * Prerequisites